vvhg1/fisk/readme.md

 **Note:** This keymap assumes US ANSI layout on Linux(default) or Windows OS.
 Switching between the OS modes is done on the Func Layer (W-Key).
 I have not tested it on other OS and shortcuts are the Linux/Win ones, but it should not be overly complicated to adapt.

-**Note:** There is also a default keymap included, in case anyone wants to start with a clean slate.
+**Note:** There is also a default keymap included, in case anyone wants to start with a clean slate. (not yet updated to v2.0)

 ### Nav Layer Word and Line Selection